stashed/docs/docs/setup/install.md

 ### Configuring Network Volume Accessor

-For Network Volume (i.e. NFS) as backend, Stash needs an additional deployment in the respective Repository namespace to provide Snapshot listing facility.
-Stash automatically creates a network volume accessor deployment in a namespace that has at least one Repository with network volume as backend.
-It automatically removes the deployment from a namespace if there is no more Repository with network volume as backend in that namespace.
+To use network volumes (i.e. NFS) as a backend, Stash needs an additional deployment in the respective `Repository` namespace to provide Snapshot listing functionality.
+Stash automatically creates a network volume accessor deployment in a namespace that has at least one Repository with a network volume as backend.
+It automatically removes the deployment from the namespace if there are no more repositories with network volumes as backend in that namespace.

 You can configure the network volume accessor deployment's cpu, memory, user id, and privileged mode by providing the `netVolAccessor` parameters as below: